ECJ confirms: mini-jobs remain uninsured and should be discouraged

 Either they remain uninsured, or they take out voluntary insurance that would pose a substantial burden on their limited income, thereby taking away the incentive for working in a mini-job.
 Another option would be to request the Dutch and German competent authorities to conclude an agreement in accordance with Article 16 of Regulation 883/2004.
 In such an Article 16 agreement, the competent authorities can deviate from the European rules on social security coordination and identify the Netherlands as the Member State responsible.
 This would result in coverage by the Dutch social security system, but would still entail some drawbacks.
 Both the Dutch employee and the German employer would need to pay contributions in the Netherlands, which the German employer would not be inclined to do, and the competent authorities would first need to reach such an agreement.

-Mini-jobbers living in the Netherlands will therefore have to make a choice.
-If they choose to remain uninsured, their income will remain the same, but they will not be entitled to any social security benefits, such as old-age pensions, child benefits or (reimbursement of) health care.
-If they choose to become insured, either voluntary or based on an Article 16 agreement, they will have to start paying expensive contributions.
-Of course, the Hoge Raad has yet to apply the judgment of the ECJ to the facts of the cases pending before it, but it will most certainly follow the guidance of the ECJ.
+The mini-jobbers living in the Netherlands will therefore have to make a choice.
+They can choose not to take out additional insurance, which means that their income will remain the same.
+However, if they choose to take out voluntary insurance or on the basis of an Article 16 agreement, they will have to pay expensive premiums.
+Of course, the Hoge Raad has yet to apply the ECJ's ruling to the facts of the pending cases, but it is to be expected that the Hoge Raad will follow the instructions of the ECJ.
 This would result in the status quo being maintained.
-Therefore, Dutch residents thinking about working as a mini-jobber in Germany should be well advised about the many negative consequences that might be overlooked at first.
-In light of these many negative consequences, working in a mini-job should be dissuaded in most situations, as advised earlier by the GrensInfoPunt and ITEM.
+Dutch residents who are considering working as mini-jobbers in Germany should therefore be well informed about the negative consequences that could be overlooked in the first instance.
+In light of these negative consequences, working in a mini-job should be dissuaded in most situations, as advised earlier by the GrensInfoPunt and ITEM.